ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Conclusion

 \section{Conclusion}

-In conclusion, this paper presents a novel method for lifelong model editing utilizing mixture-of-LoRAs.
-It effectively enhances editing robustness by associating LoRA allocations with edit semantics smoothly.
-Extensive experiments have shown that this method significantly enhances editing performance with efficiency and scalability while simultaneously preserving LLMs' original performance on general tasks.
+In conclusion, this paper presents ELDER, a novel approach for lifelong model editing using a mixture-of-LoRA structure.
+The training process is guided by a novel loss function to align the LoRA allocation with edit knowledge, and a deferral mechanism is integrated to retain general abilities after editing.
+ELDER improves editing generalization by effectively assigning similar LoRA allocations to semantically equivalent inputs during inference.
+Extensive experiments demonstrate that this method significantly enhances editing performance with remarkable efficiency and scalability, while also preserving the original performance of LLMs on general tasks.